Bachelor of Music (Performance/ Composition/ Musicology/ Ethnomusicology Specialisation)

 Interested in more than one specialisation or instrument?

-Submit one direct application via the Step 1 instructions above and a separate Audition Application Form for each instrument you wish to apply for.
+Submit one direct application via the Step 1 instructions above and a separate Supplementary Application Form for each instrument you wish to apply for.
 You will have to demonstrate proficiency on each instrument.
 You may also be required to attend separate auditions and will be notified separately of these requirements after the application close dates.

 Special Entry Access Scheme (Access Melbourne)